 Latest MPA News Articles

-These recent articles or preprints on MPA-related science and policy are all free to access.
+These recent articles on MPA-related science and policy are all open access.

 Article: “An appeal for a code of conduct for marine conservation”, Marine Policy 81, 411-418 (2017)

 Finding: Poor governance and social issues can jeopardize the legitimacy and long-term effectiveness of marine conservation practices, including MPAs.
 This paper reviews key principles and identifies next steps in developing fair social standards and a related code of conduct for marine conservation.